 He continued to raise numerous complaints and a great deal of management time was devoted to responding to his correspondence and investigating these complaints.
 He also took extensive periods of sick leave, during which, the employer paid sick pay but suspected that he was working in the family business.
 He was placed under surveillance and arrested at his home for allegedly receiving sick pay by deception.

 He was dismissed on the basis that his outside business interests were 'incompatible' with his role as a police officer and in breach of the Police Regulations 2003 and he claimed unfair dismissal and detrimental treatment because he was a whistleblower.

 The Employment Appeal Tribunal found that although the protected disclosures were the 'genesis' of the claimant's treatment, his actions after the disclosures, including his campaigning and persistent sick leave led to his dismissal.
 This conduct could be distinguished from the protected disclosures.

-In a similar case of Kurt-Elli v Rolls-Royce (unreported, April 2014, ET) an engineer blew the whistle on allegations of potentially serious problems with the company’s engines used in aeroplanes.
+In a similar case of Kurt-Elli v Rolls-Royce (2014) an engineer blew the whistle on allegations of potentially serious problems with the company’s engines used in aeroplanes.
 An internal investigation failed to find evidence to support these allegations.
 However the engineer refused to accept this and accused senior colleagues of conspiring in a cover up to conceal potential faults with its jet engines.
 He was dismissed, not because he blew the whistle, but because of his behaviour and conspiracy theories and refusing to accept that other problems were not being deliberately covered up.

 A dismissal stemming from events closely connected to a protected disclosure can therefore be distinguished from the actual disclosure itself to avoid liability for the employer in whistleblowing claims.
 However employees must as always be treated fairly with proper procedures in relation to any investigation, disciplinary process and any subsequent dismissal.